Hong Kong International Airport Master Plan 2030: Timeline and project development

 The ExCo further endorsed the expansion of the HKIA into a 3RS on 17 March 2015.
 The project is expected to cost HK$141.5 billion, with funding coming from bank loans, bonds issuance, HKIA's operational surplus and end-users.
 An Airport Construction Fee of HK$180 per departing passenger was proposed, but the AAHK subsequently lowered it, with 70% of departing passengers paying HK$90 or less as announced in September 2015.
 The funding principle of "Joint Contribution and User-pay" remained unchanged.

 The endorsement of the ExCo sparked public outrage, as it left a lot of questions such as the use of airspace unanswered, and this funding structure was said to have effectively bypassed the Legislative Council ("LegCo") because Government guarantee, allocation of funds and passing of resolution by the LegCo were not required.
 Members of Panel on Economic Development raised similar concerns, in which the Administration responded by saying that the AAHK was granted power under the Airport Authority Ordinance to make necessary financial arrangements for airport expansion and operation.
 A "Subcommittee to Follow Up Issues Relating to the 3RS at the HKIA" was endorsed on 15 May 2015 upon the request of the Panel on Economic Development of LegCo.

 The draft Chek Lap Kok Outline Zoning Plan was approved and the reclamation was authorised by the Chief Executive-in-Council on 26 April 2016.
 This was once again disapproved by Green Sense for ignoring the ecological, noise and airspace problems.
-The construction of the 3RS and the collection of the Airport Construction Fee started on 1 August 2016, and is expected to complete by 2023.
+The construction of the 3RS and the collection of the Airport Construction Fee started on 1 August 2016, and was expected to complete by 2023.

+The third runway, known as the North Runway, was opened in July 2022.
+The third runway is 650 hectares in land area, roughly the size of Gibraltar.
+The Centre Runway and Terminal 2 of the airport were then closed to facilitate construction works, expansion and upgrades.
+The Center Runway was reopened on the 28th of November 2024.
+The T2 expansion is currently (2024) under construction.